EdAlegrid2/ads1115/README.md

 ## Raspberry Pi communication with ADS1115/1015 ADC 16/12 BIT I2C using array-gpio library

 In this example, we will measure the Raspberry Pi 5V supply voltage using ADC1115/1015 ADC I2C module.
 We will use the array-gpio library to communicate with the ADS1115/1015 ADC.
 We will also use a simple potentiometer to simulate different voltage level for measurement.
+Note: Input voltage should not exceed 5V supply voltage;

 ![](assets/ads1115.svg)